philipvanderbroek/philipvanderbroek.github.io/Design System.md

 ### Challenges

 The design system initiative was challenging to resource.
 The work didn’t easily fit into our release schedule since it was ongoing and we and the developers would frequently have to trade off design system effort against high priority feature work or customer escalations.
-By working with engineering, I helped create a formal design system team with a dedicated dev leader and resource, which made a difference.
+By working with Engineering, I helped create a formal design system team with a dedicated dev leader and resource, which made a difference.

 ### Impact